0x4447/0x4447_product_s3_email/README.md

 }
 ```

-Remember that the `From` field must contain the domain you added to SES.
+Remember that the `from` field must contain the domain you added to SES.
 You won't be able to send emails from unverified domains.

+# Backup old emails

+A bonus feature of this stack is the possibility to process manually uploaded emails.
+This is possible thanks to the event driven nature of the stack.
+Just upload the raw email in the `TMP/email_in` folder, and your emails will be processed automatically.

+The only prerequisite is that the email file needs to be the raw representation of the email itself.
+For example:

+- Apple Mail `.eml` format is nothing more then a txt file with the raw content of the email.

+Which means you can just upload those files straight up to the S3 bucket.

 # Pricing